jboegeholz/shell_tutorial/README.md

 This simple command can be pasted into the command line everytime I want to build a new version of the ebook.
 But: I have to keep in mind the command which is tedious.
-I could write it into a text file and copy it everytime I use it. there is a more elegant way: let's make a script!
+I could write it into a text file and copy it everytime I use it.
+There is a more elegant way: let's make a script!

 ### Make a script
-A shell script is basically a file with the extension .sh When You want to specify with shell shall be used you put
+A shell script is basically a file with the extension .sh When You want to specify which shell shall be used, you put

 ```bash
 #!/bin/bash
 ```